How To Break Up With Someone You Love

 If you’re going to build a life together, you may need to agree on the big questions, such as where you want to live, whether you want children, and what kind of lifestyle you need to be happy.
 If your views on these matters are drastically opposed, you may not have a future with this person.

-You feel like you can’t ask for what you want
+You perceive that you can’t ask for what you want

 Can you count on your partner to listen to and respect your needs?
 If they dismiss or ignore you when you make sincere requests, the relationship may not be sustainable.